ambroisep/hueypetersen/_posts/2015-12-28-relay-composite-network-layer-for-querying-local-data.markdown

 {% endhighlight %}

-These can then all be merged together.
+These can then all be merged together and presented as a single query result to Relay.

 {% highlight javascript %}